Synchronization (computer science)

-In computer science, synchronization refers to one of two distinct but related concepts: synchronization of processes, and synchronization of data.
-Process synchronization refers to the idea that multiple processes are to join up or handshake at a certain point, in order to reach an agreement or commit to a certain sequence of action.
-Data synchronization refers to the idea of keeping multiple copies of a dataset in coherence with one another, or to maintain data integrity.
-Process synchronization primitives are commonly used to implement data synchronization.
+In computer science, synchronization is the task of coordinating multiple processes to join up or handshake at a certain point, in order to reach an agreement or commit to a certain sequence of action.

-The need for synchronization
+Motivation

 The need for synchronization does not arise merely in multi-processor systems but for any kind of concurrent processes; even in single processor systems.
 Mentioned below are some of the main needs for synchronization:

 Forks and Joins: When a job arrives at a fork point, it is split into N sub-jobs which are then serviced by n tasks.
 After being serviced, each sub-job waits until all other sub-jobs are done processing.
 Then, they are joined again and leave the system.
 Thus, parallel programming requires synchronization as all the parallel processes wait for several other processes to occur.

-Producer-Consumer: In a producer-consumer relationship, the consumer process is dependent on the producer process till the necessary data has been produced.
+Producer-Consumer: In a producer-consumer relationship, the consumer process is dependent on the producer process until the necessary data has been produced.

 Exclusive use resources: When multiple processes are dependent on a resource and they need to access it at the same time, the operating system needs to ensure that only one processor accesses it at a given point in time.
 This reduces concurrency.